In this post I explain how to take apart a HP Pavilion dv5 laptop (Pavilion dv5t-1000 model).

 Remove the display assembly.

-In the next guide I explain how to take apart the display panel and remove the LCD screen.
+In the next guide I explain how to remove the screen.

 Disconnect the speaker assembly cable and remove it.

 Remove four screws securing the top cover assembly.